 Consider announcing that you are offering a new group using the resource alongside a sermon that addresses mental health topics or in a service where someone with lived experience of mental health challenges shares about their story.
 This can show your church community through example the importance of starting conversations and reducing stigma.

 Review the materials in your chosen resource and familiarize yourself with any learning outcomes of each resource before presenting the opportunity to participate to your community.
 It is important that people who participate understand what the resource is and is not.
-For example, it might be helpful to let people know the structure, the length of the resource, the learning outcomes, and your goals for the group.
+For example, it might be helpful to let people know the structure, target age, the length of the resource, the learning outcomes, and your goals for the group.
 It might also be helpful to state up front whether the resource is educational or intended for use in a grief support group; if people are seeking individual support, you can be prepared to help direct them to other resources (see tip number one!).